Religion, Spirituality, Environmental Conservation and Climate Justice

 Major international networks including the World Council of Churches have been working on environmental and climate justice issues for decades.
 Religions for Peace, a major global network for inter-religious peace building adopted a commitment to help with climate conflict related issues in 2013.
 New networks including the Asian Inter-religious Climate and Ecology Network and the African We Have Faith - Act Now for Climate Justice are coalescing as the crises become deeper and more evident in the South.

-The SG, known by its acronym ReSpECC is the newest member of the CEESP family.
-It has already been engaged in coordination of Faith-based organisations working within the UN Framework Convention on Climate Change and initiated a parallel process with the UN Convention on Biological Diversity.
+The Specialist Group (SG) is known by its acronym ReSpECC.
+It has been engaged in coordination of Faith-based organisations working within the UN Framework Convention on Climate Change and initiated a parallel process with the UN Convention on Biological Diversity.

 The SG has currently three components, the core Specialist Group with expert members from Africa, the Middle East, South Asia, South East Asia, East Asia and the Pacific.
 Recruitment is active in Meso and South America.
 There are list servs of FBOs working with UNFCCC and UNCBD.